milanaryal/milanaryal.github.io/src/_pages/style-guide.md

 > A living document of code detailing all the various colors, typographic elements, UI patterns, and components used on the website to maintain visual consistency.

-Articles in [Milan Aryal](//milanaryal.com.np/) are written in Markdown which are generated in standard HTML using [Jekyll](//jekyllrb.com/).
+Posts in [Milan Aryal](//milanaryal.com.np/)'s blog are written in Markdown which are generated in standard HTML using [Jekyll](//jekyllrb.com/).

-This style guide is written in Markdown, the raw file is available [here](//raw.githubusercontent.com/MilanAryal/milanaryal.github.io/master/_pages/style-guide.md).
+This style guide is written in Markdown, the raw file is available [here](//raw.githubusercontent.com/MilanAryal/milanaryal.github.io/main/src/_pages/style-guide.md).

 ---

 <!-- prettier-ignore-start -->

 ### Table of contents
-{:.no_toc}
+{: .no_toc}

 * Table of contents placeholder
 {:toc}